-A devastating mine disaster kills over 1,000 workers in Courrieres, France, on this day in 1906.
+A devastating mine disaster kills over 1,000 workers in Courrieres, France, on March 10, 1906.
 An underground fire sparked a massive explosion that virtually destroyed a vast maze of mines.

 The Courrieres Colliery in northern France was a complex series of mines near the Pas-de-Calais Mountains.
-Tunnels into the mines issued forth from several towns in the area and more than 2,000 men and boys worked the mines, digging for coal that was used mostly in the manufacture of gas.
+Tunnels into the mines issued forth from several towns in the area and more than 2,000 men and boys worked the mines, digging for coal that was used mostly to manufacture gas.

 At about 3 p.m. on the afternoon of March 9, a fire began 270 meters underground in what was known as the Cecil pit.
 Unable to immediately extinguish it, workers decided to close the pit’s outlets and starve the fire of air.
 The following morning, with 1,795 workers inside the mine’s deep tunnels, a huge explosion issued forth from the Cecil pit.
 Apparently, fissures in the pit’s walls had allowed in flammable gases that were then sparked by the still-smoldering fire.
 It was 7 a.m. when debris rocketed out of the tunnels’ openings.
 Several people on the surface were killed by the blast and the roof a mine office was blown right off the building.